redwoodjs/redwoodjs-com-archive/docs/testing.md

-When these use cases happen you can connect an existing `scenario` record using the distinctive name key as a function that returns an object.
+When you run into this, you can access an existing `scenario` record using the distinctive name key as a function that returns an object:

 ```javascript
 export const standard = defineScenario({